nekoNight653/PromptGenerator/README.md

 Changes:

-    Actually fixed a glitch where text would increase the gui size, and then that would consequently increase the image size limit to beyond what you could see
+    Fixed a glitch where images would get too big

+    Forgot to undo change I made so quickly made this new version!

 Planned changes: